rainmana/gothink/README.md

 Advanced MCP server combining systematic thinking, mental models, and stochastic algorithms for enhanced AI decision-making.

+**Author**: W. Alec Akin ([@rainmana](https://github.com/rainmana)) | [Website](https://alecakin.com/about)

+> **Acknowledgments**: This project was inspired by the excellent work of the original GoThink project.
+We've significantly expanded and refactored it into a comprehensive MCP server with community-driven mental models and advanced thinking frameworks.

 ## Overview

 GoThink is a comprehensive Model Context Protocol (MCP) server written in Go that combines the best of systematic thinking approaches with advanced stochastic algorithms.
 It provides AI assistants with powerful tools for: